gbaliarda/tpe-redes-kubernetes/README.md

 kubectl get nodes -o wide
 ```

+We need the IP from the INTERNAL-IP column.

-Then, to get the services' port run:
+Then, to get the services' port run the following command:

 ```bash
 kubectl get svc -n ingress-nginx